sfc-gh-dwilczak/tutorials/docs/engineering/openflow/container/google_sheets/index.md

 ![UPDATE](images/45.png)

+### Source Parameters
 Next we'll want to copy the contents of our service account JSON file.
+I opened my file by dragging it to the browser.
 ![UPDATE](images/46.png)

 We'll enter that in to our service account json form.
 Once entered it will show as "Sensitive value set".